Advanced Functionalities

 #> attr(,"class")

-Key Technique: Use prepare_formula_model() to discover the exact coefficient names that will appear in the model.
+To implement this, we first call prepare_formula_model() to extract the exact coefficient names that will be included in the model.

 # 1. Run prepare_formula_model